-- All incoming freshman are eligible for the fall semester. - After the first semester, eligibility is based on the previous semester's grades. - Each freshman will be allowed to use one semester of probation, which can only be used for one of the semesters of his/her freshman year if he/she does not meet the GPA requirement.
+- All incoming freshman are eligible for the fall semester. - After the first semester, eligibility is based on the previous semester's grades. - Each freshman will be allowed to use one semester of probation, which can only be used for one of the semesters of his/her freshman year if he/she meets the 10 credit requirement, but does not meet the GPA requirement.
 This shall be referred to as "freshman probation." - In addition to this initial freshman probation, each freshman will be allowed to use one semester of "post-freshman probation," as described below, as long as the "freshman probation" and the "post-freshman probation" are not used in consecutive grading periods.